dcomp-leris/XR-AR-NTC/README.md

 ## 7- Conclusion
 This document helps the reader of the paper to be able to reproduce the model and use it..

+## 8- License

+All the assets in this repo is released under the [BSD-3 License](https://opensource.org/license/bsd-3-clause/).
+You are free to use, modify, and distribute this software, provided that you include the original copyright notice and disclaimers.
+The BSD-3 License is a permissive open-source license that encourages collaboration and innovation.
+It grants you the freedom to adapt this software to your needs while respecting the original author's contributions.
+Feel free to contribute to the project or build upon it for your own projects.
+Please review the LICENSE file on the root of this repo for the full terms and conditions of this license.